 This primarily includes Stocks, Mutual Funds, ETFs and Options.
 As of December 31, 2019, the total market capitalization of all stocks worldwide was approximately US$70.75 trillion.
 Source: Wikipedia Link.

 This is a parallel market to trade various commodities including crude oil, gold, other metals, livestock, agricultural products, and Equity Indices including S&P, Nasdaq etc. There are various exchanges, e.g. CME, Globex etc, where these futures contracts are traded.
-I will write another paper on Futures alone in future and will go deeper into this asset class.

 The structured debt market (also called Bond Market) consists of treasury bonds, corporate bonds and municipal bonds.
 These bonds are rated as high as AAA to as low as D (S&P Rating Standard).
 Based on the ratings, these are either called Investment Grade or Junk Grade.
 As of 2021, the size of the bond market (total debt outstanding) is estimated to be at $119 trillion worldwide and $46 trillion for the US market, according to Securities Industry and Financial Markets Association (SIFMA).
 Source: Wikipedia Link.